Courses a.y. 2021/2022

 50182 INTERNATIONAL TRADE AND INVESTMENT LAW

 50239 INTERNATIONAL LAW

 Since 2012 a member of the Department of Legal Studies of Bocconi University and a Faculty Member of the PhD in Legal Studies.
-He is a fellow at the BAFFI CAREFIN (Centre for Applied Research on International Markets, Banking, Finance and Regulation).
+He is a fellow at the BAFFI CAREFIN (Centre for Applied Research on International Markets, Banking, Finance and Regulation, Bocconi Laboratory for European Study (BLEST) and Laboratory for Coronavirus Crisis Research (Covid Crisis Lab).
 Leonardo Borlini held prior academic appointments at the Department of Legal Studies of Bocconi University and the Faculty of Political Sciences of LUISS – Libera Università Internazionale degli Studi Sociali Guido Carli, or the Guido Carli Free International University for Social Studies.